Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Dimerized chain coupled to a multimode optical cavity

 \section{Dimerized chain coupled to a multimode optical cavity}

-We consider a dimerized chain of dipoles coupled to a multimode optical waveguide cavity with perfectly conducting mirrors, as sketched in Fig.~\ref{fig: sketch}.
+We consider a dimerized chain of dipoles coupled to a multimode optical waveguide cavity with perfectly conducting mirrors in the $x$ and $y$ planes, as sketched in Fig.~\ref{fig: sketch}.
 To model such a system, we rely on the approach developed in Ref.~\cite{Downing2019} and employ the polaritonic Hamiltonian within the Coulomb gauge